sdshambh/ECE560/README.md

 1. Initializes card controller
 2. Repeats these steps, starting with the first sector and then advancing.
--> Reads the next 100 sectors (blocks) of data (each 512 bytes long) from the μSD card.
-->Writes test data to the next sector and reads it back to verify correct operation.
+ i) Reads the next 100 sectors (blocks) of data (each 512 bytes long) from the μSD card. ii) Writes test data to the next sector and reads it back to verify correct operation.
 3. Also does make‐work (approximating π) which represents other processing/threads in the program.

 The systems is improved by two startegies: